-If any Scout is interested in the provisional camp, they must register with the Council Service Center by May 5th, 2023.
+If any Scout is interested in the provisional camp, they must register with the Council Service Center by May 3rd, 2024.

-The costs are as follows: If this is your first week, the cost is \$400.00, if it is your second week at Camp Conestoga the cost is \$365.00.
-Provisional Camping will be held during each week of the 2023 season.
+The costs are as follows: If this is your first week, the cost is \$415.00, if it is your second week at Camp Conestoga the cost is \$380.00.
+Provisional Camping will be held during each week of the 2024 season.
 Scouts attending provisional camp should report to the camp office at 1PM on the Sunday of their week at camp.
-As with all camps, advanced registration is required, and payment is due May 5th, 2023.
+As with all camps, advanced registration is required, and payment is due May 3rd, 2024.

-Provisional Camp/ Eagle Camp Registration Form
+Provisional Cam np/ Eagle Camp Registration ı Form

-I would like to register for EAGLE CAMP- July 23-July 29, 2023
+I would like to register for r EAGLE CAMP- July 28th-Aug ust 3 rd , 2024

 OR

-I would like to register for PROVISIONAL CAMP during these dates:
+I would like to register for r PROVISIONAL CAMP during these dates:

-June 18 - 24 June 25 - July 1 July 9 - 15
+June 23 - 29 July 7 - July 13 July 14 - 20

-July 16 - 22 July 23 - 29
+July 21 - 27 July 28 - August 3

-Scout 1 Name
+Scout Name

-Addre S
+Address

 Phone Unit District

-Parent Guardian Signature
+Parent/Guardian Signature

-Scoutn aster Approval (Eagle Camp only)
+Scoutmaster Approval (Eagle Camp or nly)

-Registration fee (\$50.00) enclosed.
-Balance must be paid before May 5 th , 2023, unless ed by the Camp Director.
+Registration fee (\$50.00) enclos approved by the Camp Director. sed.
+Balance must be paid before Mail to: e May 3 rd , 2024, unless

-Mail to: Westmoreland-Fayette Council
+moreland-Fayette Council c/o Camp Conestoga

-c/o Camp Conestoga
+2 Garden Center Drive

-2 Garden Center Drive Greensburg, Pa 15601
+Greensburg, Pa 15601